cocotb/cocotb/documentation/source/install.rst

 The current stable version of cocotb requires:

 * Python 3.6+
-* Python development packages (Python/C API headers and embedding library)
-* GCC 4.8.1+, Clang 3.3+ or Microsoft Visual C++ 14.21+ and associated development packages
 * GNU Make 3+
 * A Verilog or VHDL simulator, depending on your :term:`RTL` source code

+.. versionchanged:: 1.7.0 Dropped requirement of Python development headers and C++ compiler for release versions.

 .. versionchanged:: 1.6.0 Dropped Python 3.5 support